danlynn/wkhtmltos3/README.md

            available to be received again (in case error occurred and the message was not processed then deleted) (default 15 seconds)
+   --maxMemLoad=number
+           Amount of memory load before switches from parallel to sequential processing of SQS queue messages.
+Must be between 0.0 and 1.0.
+           Defaults to 0.5.
+   --maxCpuLoad=number
+           Amount of average cpu load for the last minute before switches from parallel to sequential processing of SQS queue messages.
+Must be between 0.0 and 1.0.
+Defaults to 0.5.
    -b, --bucket=bucket_name
            amazon s3 bucket destination
    -k, --key=filename